 Can It Be Practical?

-The 911 Carrera is technically a four-seater, but the rear seats are more like vestigial limbs than anything useful.
+The 911 Carrera and Carrera S are technically four-seaters, but the rear seats in these coupes are more like vestigial limbs than anything useful.
 I had to climb back there to take photos of the interior and I'm still trying to get the kinks out of my neck.
 There's no real legroom to speak of, and the passenger seat's head restraint (which can't be adjusted) hits the roof when you tilt the backrest forward unless the seat has first been lowered to its very bottom setting and moved back.
 There are two sets of lower Latch anchors for child-safety seats back there, but good luck contorting yourself to get even the seat in, let alone a child.

-With the engine in back, the trunk is up front; it provides 5.12 cubic feet of space.
+With its rear-engined and rear-wheel design, the trunk is up front; it provides 5.12 cubic feet of space.
 That's enough to fit one piece of checked luggage and not much else — any additional bags would have to go in the backseat, which has a bit more room than the trunk: 9.18 cubic feet.

 In the Market